In this section on platypus ecology and behaviour you can read about:

 An analysis of 183 platypus mortalities reported to the APC from the 1980s to 2009 in Victoria found that animals died most often after drowning in illegal nets or traps set to capture fish or crayfish/yabbies (56% of all mortalities).
 Only 18% of victims were killed by more or less natural causes (such as predators, drought and flooding).
 However, this figure undoubtedly underestimates the actual impact of natural factors, given that many victims of predation are presumably eaten entirely, and those dying from starvation, disease or heat stress are undoubtedly less likely to be found (and the cause of death accurately identified) than those killed directly by human activities.
 It’s also worth noting that use of enclosed crayfish/yabby traps In Victoria was completely banned beginning in July 2019.
 Apart from nets and traps, mortality factors identified in the Victorian study (in decreasing order of importance) were as follows:

 - Predation by dogs, foxes or birds of prey – 13% of victims

 - Irrigation pumps, mini-hydro turbines or other infrastructure – 10% of victims

 - Embedded fishing hooks or discarded fishing line – 5% of victims

-- Entanglement in litter – 4% of victims
+- Entanglement in other sources of litter – 4% of victims

 - Flooding – 3% of victims